Sure, Pumpkin Chiffon Chocolate-Bottomed Pavlova is a mouthful, but it’s the best way to describe this elegant, single-serving, gluten-free dessert.

-A leftover cup of pumpkin puree and some whipping cream stared out from the refrigerator, begging for my attention.
+As I stared into the refrigerator, a leftover cup of pumpkin puree and some whipping cream caught my eye.
 Although I originally intended to make a pumpkin chiffon pie, my thoughts turned to meringue as a gluten-free alternative.

-Once I found Donna Hay’s chocolate-dipped single serving pavlovas, I was off to the races.
-Pavlovas are meringues that are crisp on the outside and a bit soft on the inside.
-Anywhere from saucer to cake-sized, they are named after the Russian ballerina Anna Pavlova.
+Pavlovas are meringues.
+Crisp on the outside, they retain a soft quality on the inside.
+Anywhere from saucer to cake-sized, their name comes from the Russian ballerina, Anna Pavlova.
 A New Zealand chef created the dessert in her honor during or after one of her tours to Australia and New Zealand in the 1920’s.
 Donna Hay is an Australian food stylist and cookbook author.
 It wasn’t until I began writing this post and looked up the origin of the name Pavlova that I realized why so many pavlova recipes come from that part of the world.

 Of course, the pumpkin chiffon part is pure American.
 And that makes a Pumpkin Chiffon Chocolate-Bottomed Pavlova perfect as a non-traditional, but still pumpkin-based, Thanksgiving dessert.

 Even gluten-lovers will enjoy scooping up the pillowy pumpkin chiffon and diving through the meringue to the chocolaty bottom.
-They won’t miss the pie crust with Pumpkin Chiffon Chocolate-Bottomed Pavlova.
+They won’t even miss a pie crust in this Pumpkin Chiffon Chocolate-Bottomed Pavlova.

 The ingredients are simple.
-The pavlova part is just eggs, granulated and confectioners sugar, cornstarch and vinegar, with a nice dark chocolate for the bottom.
+The pavlova just contains eggs, granulated and confectioners sugar, cornstarch and vinegar.
+The bottom only requires a nice dark chocolate.

-The pumpkin chiffon contains pumpkin puree, heavy cream, a bit of confectioners sugar and a few spices.
-I like to grate nutmeg from a whole pod, but you can buy it ground.
+The chiffon is pumpkin puree, heavy cream, a bit of confectioners sugar and a few spices.
+I like to grate nutmeg from a whole pod.
+However, you can buy it ground.

 Pumpkin Chiffon Chocolate-Bottomed Pavlova